piotrwitek/typesafe-actions/README.md

 ## Migration Guides

+### v2.x.x to v3.x.x
+v3.x.x API is backward compatible with v2.x.x.
+You'll only need to update typescript dependency to `> v3.0`.

 ### v1.x.x to v2.x.x
 > NOTE: `typesafe-actions@1.x.x` should be used with `utility-types@1.x.x` which contains `$call` utility (removed in `utility-types@2.x.x`)